 Check the Higher Education Compass for state recognition and the Accreditation Council database for programme or system accreditation.
 Then review the fee contract and programme evidence.

 Need a second review of your shortlist?
 Think Mile's Mentor Pack includes profile-based shortlisting, document review, and Germany application support.
-See pricing or book a WhatsApp consultation.
+See Mentor Pack pricing or book a WhatsApp consultation.

 Free 15-minute call